Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

 \section{Conclusion}

-We have introduced and analyzed variants of the definite defectives (DD) algorithm for noisy group testing, with an emphasis on the $Z$-channel and reverse $Z$-channel models.
+We have introduced and analyzed variants of the definite defectives (DD) algorithm for noisy group testing, with an emphasis on the Z-channel and reverse Z-channel models.
 Under RZ noise, our achievability result (part of which also uses the COMP algorithm) matches an algorithm-independent converse for Bernoulli testing for a broad range of dense scaling regimes, and matches a converse specific to DD for Bernoulli testing in sparse regimes.
-While more significant gaps remain for the $Z$-channel and symmetric noise channel (see Appendix \ref{app:symmetric}), the bounds are still matching or near-matching in several low-noise high-sparsity regimes.
+While more significant gaps remain for the Z-channel and general binary channel (see Appendix \ref{app:symmetric}), the bounds are still matching or near-matching in several low-noise high-sparsity regimes.
 Further closing these gaps, either by improved achievability or improved converse bounds (or both), poses an interesting direction for further research.